 - The pistachio salmon crust makes for the perfect rich and buttery crunch to this dish.

-- Only a few ingredients required.
+- Only a few ingredients required for this baked salmon with pistachio crust.

 - You can add veggies into the pan or skillet for a one pan meal, so cleanup is a breeze!